PeakActivity partners with Vercel to continue to unlock innovative experiences on the web for their customers

 BOYNTON BEACH, Fla., Feb.
-7, 2023 /PRNewswire/ -- PeakActivity, an eCommerce and technology services company, recently acquired Lexima, an eCommerce software agency specializing in eCommerce platform technology implementations.
+14, 2023 /PRNewswire/ -- PeakActivity, an eCommerce and technology services company, recently announced its partnership with Vercel, the cloud platform for frontend developers and the creators and maintainers of Next.js.

-The acquisition of Lexima bolsters PeakActivity's already deep technology & eCommerce expertise.
-Lancey Lexima founded Lexima with an intent to build an agency that partners with brands to provide a quality development service.
-Lexima quickly garnered a reputation for its expertise in the headless eCommerce market, beginning with the Shopify platform and growing to include additional platform technologies, including BigCommerce, Vue.js, and Next.js.
-Thanks to Lexima's forethought and early success, it was able to attract the attention of such clients as 4ocean, The Genie Company, and Charleston Wine + Food.
+The announcement marks the beginning of PeakActivity's official partnership with Vercel.
+PeakActivity has been an early adopter of Vercel and the Next.js and has more than a dozen clients currently using the Next.js framework on their front-ends, such as Dale Carnegie and Profi, with a combined transaction volume of over $200 million.
+The formalization of this partnership allows both organizations to work in tandem to drive the future of eCommerce.

-"Joining forces with PeakActivity made perfect sense," says Lexima Founder & CEO, Lancey Lexima.
-"We built the business from the ground up to engage with clients as a partner on their eCommerce journey.
-Through partnering with PeakActivity, we are able to deliver eCommerce excellence at scale."
+"At PeakActivity, we believe that partnering with Vercel allows us to unlock the web's full potential and create truly innovative experiences for our clients." said Dominic Gozza, Senior Technical Architect at PeakActivity.
+"Together, our goal is to push the boundaries of what is possible and deliver exceptional solutions that drive real results."

 CONTACT: Ryan Sukys, rsukys@peakactivity.com